 10. University of Minnesota Twin Cities

 At the University of Minnesota Twin Cities, you can attend one of the best affordable physics schools in the region.
 It stands out among affordable physics colleges for its flexible, realistic approach to physics.
-Students emerge from the program ready to take on careers in applied physics and engineering.
+Students emerge from this affordable physics degree program ready to take on careers in applied physics and engineering.
 Some students go on to study computer applications or obtain a career and secondary education.
 Others choose to enter the biomedical sciences field.
 A background in physics is excellent preparation for all these opportunities.
 Students can also pursue a physics major steeped in the liberal arts.

 The University of Minnesota is a highly rated public university located in Minneapolis, Minnesota.
 It has 30,000 undergraduate students and just over half of applicants are accepted.
 Other popular majors include biology and psychology.
 Eight out of 10 students who enroll complete their degrees.